ECTS | Code | Availability |

 General objectives

-1. Understand the basic concepts of contracts law, labour law and commercial law
+1. Understand the basic concepts of contracts law, labour law, commercial law and tax law

 2. Apply the theoretical knowledge in solving concrete problems that arise in the field of business law